 The Company participates, together with other affiliates of DBAH in a tax-qualified 401(k) plan.
-Employees are able to contribute from 1% to 20% of their eligible compensation on a before-tax or after-tax basis, up to IRS limits.
-For employees hired before January 1, 2005, after a participant has completed six months of service, the Company matches dollar for dollar up to 5% of eligible compensation, up to a maximum of \$4,000 per year.
+Employees are able to contribute from 1-20% of their eligible compensation on a before-tax or after-tax basis, up to IRS limits.
+For employees hired before January 1, 2005, after a participant has completed six months of service the Company matches dollar for dollar up to 5% of eligible compensation, up to a maximum of \$4,000 per year.

 Effective January 1, 2005, the plan was amended for employees hired on or after January 1, 2005.
-Participants who have completed six months of service receive a matching contribution from the Company of up to 4% of eligible compensation.
-In addition, participants employed less than ten years receive a Company fixed contribution equal to 4% of the first \$100,000 of eligible compensation.
-Participants employed ten or more years receive a Company fixed contribution equal to 6% of the first \$100,000 of eligible compensation.
+Participants who have completed six months of service receive a Company matching contribution of up to 4% of eligible compensation.
+In addition, participants employed less than 10 years receive a Company fixed contribution equal to 4% of the first \$100,000 of eligible compensation.
+Participants employed 10 or more years receive a Company fixed contribution equal to 6% of the first \$100,000 of eligible compensation.

-(d) Share-Based Compensation Plans
+(d) Share Based Compensation

-The Company participates in various share-based compensation plans of the Bank, including the DB Share Scheme and the Restricted Equity Units Plan where the Bank grants employees of the Company deferred share awards which provide the right to receive common shares of the Bank at specified future dates.
+The Company participates in various share-based compensation plans of the Bank, including the DB Equity Plan, DB Share Scheme and the Restricted Equity Units Plan, where the Bank grants employees of the Company deferred share awards which provide the right to receive common shares of the Bank at specified future dates.
 The vesting period of the awards is generally from one to five years.
-The Bank discontinued the Global Share Plan in 2010.

 The Bank adopted the guidance in ASC 718 effective January 1, 2006.
 For transition purposes, the Bank elected the modified prospective application method.
 Under this application method, ASC 718 applies to new awards and to awards modified, repurchased, or canceled after the required effective date.
-Awards are expensed on a straight-line basis over the vesting period, which is generally from three to five years.
+Compensation expense is recorded on a straight-line basis over the period in which employees perform services to which the awards relate or over the period of tranches for those awards delivered in tranches.
+The timing of expense recognition relating to grants which, due to early retirement provisions, include a normal but nonsubstantive service period are accelerated by shortening the amortization period of the expense from the grant date to the date when the employee meets the eligibility criteria for the award, and not the vesting date.
+For awards that are delivered in tranches, each tranche is considered a separate award and amortized separately.

 The Bank enters into certain derivative contracts indexed to its common shares in order to hedge the overall cost associated with employee share-based compensation awards.
-For the year ended December 31, 2010, the Company was allocated approximately \$19.0 million related to its portion of the overall gain realized by the Bank that was attributable to share-based awards granted to the Company's employees.
-This amount has been reflected as an adjustment to the Company's additional paid-in capital.
+For the year ended December 31, 2011, the Company was allocated a gain of approximately \$135.4 million related to its portion of the overall gain realized by the Bank that was attributable to share-based awards granted to the Company's employees.
+This amount has been reflected as an adjustment to the Company's paid-in capital in excess of par value.